armory/docs/content/en/armory-enterprise/installation/aurora-install.md

 ### Verify the Agent deployment

-Go to the [Agents page in the Cloud Console](https://console.cloud.armory.io/configuration/agents) and verify the connection.
+Go to the [Agents page in the Configuration UI](https://console.cloud.armory.io/configuration/agents) and verify the connection.
 If you do not see your cluster, verify that you are in the correct Armory Cloud environment.

 > Note that you may see a "No Data message" when first loading the Agent page.